kuzudb/explorer/README.md

 ### Option 2: Start with an empty database with example data

-You can also launch Kùzu Explorer without specifying an existing database.
-Kùzu Explorer comes with bundled datasets that you can use to explore the basic functionalities of Kùzu.
+You can also launch Kuzu Explorer without specifying an existing database.
+Kuzu Explorer comes with bundled datasets that you can use to explore the basic functionalities of Kuzu.
 This is simply done by removing the `-v` flag in the example above.
 If no database path is specified with `-v`, the server will be started with an empty database.